sustainable and ecological, yet still economical

 High density and stablility

-The Underbold method we achieves the very high density.
+Through the Underbold method we achieve a very high density.
 This is because the air pockets in the soil are still filled with the nanoparticles even in the micro range.
 They do not remain empty.
 And this is exactly what provides the desired stability.
 In comparison, conventional methods only achieve a lower density.
 This is because the air pockets in the soil remain even after compaction.
 They remain empty or occasionally fill with water – and this causes movement in the material particles.
 So the subsoil is not stable, but mobile.
 And that, in turn, can cause damage to the asphalt surface over time as weather conditions change.

 The mixture of soil and wax emulsion can be adjusted as desired via cement admixtures.
 Ultimately, therefore, there is no limit to the load-bearing capacity.
 This also distinguishes this method from conventional construction methods.
 Until now, the load-bearing capacity has always depended on the existing soil material.
 Only a thicker asphalt layer could increase the bearing capacity.
 This is far less economical than increasing the bearing capacity by adjusting the mix ratio.